 COMMUNITY EDUCATION PROGRAMS

 Ready to learn more about photography, art or something else you’ve been thinking of?
 We’ve got you covered.
 The Albrecht-Kemper Museum of Art has professionally-instructed courses and workshops for every season.
 Many classes are taught in the hands-on studio rooms of the lower level, and there’s also a one-of-a-kind art library to explore.
-Missouri Western State University offers courses and workshops, with many resources for non-traditional students through their own Western Institute program.
-For online learning, American Business & Technology University (ABTU) is headquartered in St. Joseph and offers a range of technical diplomas and certificates.
+Missouri Western State University offers resources and support for adult learners, allowing students to succeed at any age.
+Missouri Western also offers lifelong learning opportunities for those over the age of 65.
 Hillyard Technical Center is an award-winning technical school, with a special program of adult evening and continuing education classes alongside its student courses in fields like business management, engineering and health fields.
 Vatterott College offers medical and trade programs, as well as other continuing education courses.
 For hobbyists, check out Robidoux Resident Theatre to learn theatre fundamentals and have your own moment in the spotlight.

 ADULT EDUCATION AND LITERACY

 The Webster Learning Center, the Missouri Career Center and the St. Joseph School District offer GED programs and English as a Second Language courses.